openstack/tacker-specs/specs/newton/newton-example.rst

 done to implement it.
 Those parts might end up being done by different people, but we're mostly trying to understand the timeline for implementation.

+Apart from the main functionality, the developer needs to deliver the following work items as part of any major blueprint:

+ * Unit Tests
+ * Functional Tests
+ * Feature documentation in doc/source/devref/feature

+   NOTE: This feature documentation should be treated like code.
+Preferably this should be included in the primary patchset itself and not as an afterthought.
+This is also mandatory for a blueprint to be marked complete.

 Dependencies
 ============